javascript-que-son-las-funciones

 What are and how to use functions in JavaScript

-Functions are blocks of code that can be defined once and then called multiple times at any time.
+Functions are blocks of code that can be defined once and then called multiple times at any moment.

-Functions are a fundamental part of programming, as they allow you to break the code into smaller, manageable units.
-This makes it easier to understand, maintain, and debug the software.
+Functions are a fundamental part of programming, as they allow dividing code into smaller, more manageable units.
+This facilitates understanding, maintaining, and debugging software.

 Function Declaration